twhite96/Dev-Research/readme.md

-# Frontend Research for Leveling Up as an Engineer
+# Dev Research

-> Notes and knowledge from courses, books, and blog posts
+> Frontend Research for Leveling Up as an Engineer

 Hey 👋🏽!
 This is a *Zettelkasten* to collect knowledge on different web development topics so I can be not just a competent engineer but a *good* one.